 Carbon monoxide (CO) can cause brain damage or death.
 Engine and generator exhaust contains odorless and colorless carbon monoxide gas.
-Carbon monoxide will be around the back of the boat when engines or the to fresh air if you feel nausea, headache generators are running.
+Carbon monoxide will be around the back of the boat when engines or generators are running.
 Move to fresh air, if you feel nausea, headache, dizziness, or drowsiness.